USCYuandaDu/Stock-System/README.md

 ### Topic and Partition:

-phiscally, topic is made up of partitions which could store more data and reach data quickly.
+phiscally, topic is made up partitions which could store more data and reach data quickly.

+It used log file(partitions) to store the messages.
+The messages would store certain time.

+One partition is a directory.
+And phiscally one partition is stored in many files which name is the offset.

+It also has a sliding window to delete the old data.

+### IO optimization:

+1.append only writing so that read do not block write

+2.One partition is a one long file.(sequential IO is fast than random access)

+3.zero copy, do not copy data from kernel to application

 ### Consumer Group:

 A group of consumers.

+### Data replication:

+1.Producer write through partition leader.

+2.Partition leader write the messages into the local disks

+3.Partition followers pull data from the Leader.

+4.When Leader recieve enough ACK from the partition followers, it's written.

 ### Dependencies: